maproulette/docs/_documentation/server-admin/02-map-layer-management.md

 | Esri World Imagery (Clarity) | Esri World Imagery (Clarity) |

 Mappers switch between them with the **Map style** control on any map; the choice is remembered in their browser.
+They can also add their own XYZ or WMS layer from that control, which is stored in their browser rather than on the server and so is visible only to them.
 See [Setting your Map Base Layer](/documentation/setting-your-map-base-layer/).

 ## Changing the available layers